Tokmac Nguen: Ferencváros

 In June 2020, Nguen was given a written warning by the Hungarian Football Federation for celebrating his goal for Ferencvárosi TC against Puskás Akadémia FC by displaying a message on his undershirt condemning the murder of George Floyd.
 Ferencváros ultras are notoriously oriented towards the political right, so they did not necessarily approve of this political message.

 On 16 June 2020, he became champion with Ferencváros by beating Budapest Honvéd FC at the Hidegkuti Nándor Stadion on the 30th match day of the 2019–20 Nemzeti Bajnokság I season.

 On 29 September 2020, he was member of the Ferencváros team which qualified for the 2020–21 UEFA Champions League group stage after beating Molde FK on 3–3 aggregate (away goals) at the Groupama Aréna.

 In the first round of the 2020–21 UEFA Champions League he scored twice against 2019 Allsvenskan-winner Djurgårdens IF Fotboll at Groupama Aréna on 19 August 2020.
-He scored his first group stage goal against FC Dynamo Kiev, a 59th minute goal to bring the match to 2-1.
+He scored his first group stage goal against FC Dynamo Kyiv, a 59th minute goal to bring the match to 2–1.
 Ferencváros would eventually equalize in the 90th minute.

 On 20 April 2021, Ferencváros won the 2020–21 Nemzeti Bajnokság I season by beating archrival Újpest FC 3–0 at the Groupama Aréna.
 The goals were scored by Myrto Uzuni (3rd and 77th minute) and Nguen (30th minute).

-In Hungary, he is nicknamed "tökmag", Hungarian for pumpkin seed, for his short stature.
+In Hungary, he is nicknamed "tökmag", Hungarian for pumpkin seed, because of the resemblance of his name (Tokmac) and the hungarian noun (Tökmag).

+On 5 May 2023, he won the 2022–23 Nemzeti Bajnokság I with Ferencváros, after Kecskemét lost 1–0 to Honvéd at the Bozsik Aréna on the 30th matchday.

+Djurgårdens IF

+On 25 March 2024, Nguen joined Djurgårdens IF signing a two-year deal.

+On 8 April 2024, Nguen made his Allsvenskan debut, coming off the bench in the 79th minute at home against BK Häcken, helping the team come back from 0–3 to a 3–3 end result, scoring two goals.